 - 13.1 PSPs, electronic money issuers and other businesses are required under the PSRs 2017 and the EMRs to provide certain data and information to the FCA either periodically or under specified circumstances.
-In some cases we must provide this information in turn to the Treasury, European Commission, European Banking Authority (EBA) or European Central Bank (ECB). - 13.113.2Chapter 4 Changes in circumstances of authorisation or registration covers the notifications that PIs, EMIs and RAISPs must provide to us when there is (or is likely to be) a significant change in circumstances which is relevant to their authorisation or the information previously provided to us.
-This includes, for example, changes to standing data, control of the business, outsourcing arrangements and the people responsible for PIs which are merchant acquirers and credit card issuers, who need to register with us for MLR purposes, unless licensed by the OFT as consumer credit providers.
-We will supervise these businesses in accordance with the strategy outlined in the Approach Document for the MLR, available on our website. management.
-Chapter 4 also covers the notice requirements that apply to the persons proposing to increase or reduce their control of the authorised PI, or EMI. - 12.28 Our supervision of PIs' compliance with other financial crime obligations will follow the approach set out in this chapter.
-We may also include them in thematic financial crime reviews.
+In some cases we must provide this information in turn to the Treasury, European Commission, European Banking Authority (EBA) or European Central Bank (ECB). - 13.2 Chapter 4 Changes in circumstances of authorisation or registration covers the notifications that PIs, EMIs and RAISPs must provide to us when there is (or is likely to be) a significant change in circumstances which is relevant to their authorisation or the information previously provided to us.
+This includes, for example, changes to standing data, control of the business, outsourcing arrangements and the people responsible for management.
+Chapter 4 also covers the notice requirements that apply to the persons proposing to increase or reduce their control of the authorised PI, or EMI. - This chapter deals with the periodic reports that are required under the PSRs 2017 and EMRs and the event-driven notification requirements under the PSRs 2017.
+It also covers the notifications that are required from "excluded providers" under regulations 38 (Notification of use of limited network exclusion) and 39 (Notification of use of electronic communications exclusion) of the PSRs 2017. - 13.4 This chapter is therefore relevant to PSPs, e-money issuers and excluded providers.